PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 **Exploit Opening (3/Day).** When the brawler makes an attack, they have advantage on the attack roll.

-**Electric Gauntlets.** The Brawler's fists are outfitted with electric gauntlets that deal an additional 1d6 lightning damage on a hit and allow them to make ranged attacks.
+**Electric Gauntlets.** The Brawler's fists are outfitted with electric gauntlets that deal an additional 2d6 lightning damage on a hit and allow them to make ranged attacks.

 **Heavy Armor Master.** The Brawler reduces any non-magical bludgeoning, piercing, and slashing damage they take by 3 while wearing heavy armor.

-**Technological Resilience.** The Brawler has advantage on saving throws against being charmed or frightened.

 **Actions** ![](https://www.dndbeyond.com/file-attachments/0/579/stat-block-header-bar.svg)